-Read more: How to get your stress levels in check
+Read more: New year's resolutions: how to get your stress levels in check

 Caring can be very rewarding for both the carer and the patient.
 Research shows caring can make people feel closer to those they’re caring for.
 Carers often feel proud that they have been able to look after someone in their last years, months or days of life.

 It can be a positive experience to think about the rewards of caring, like spending more time together or knowing you’re making a difference to a loved one at a difficult time.

 Caring for a relative at the end of life is likely a new experience.
 Many carers are learning on the job and often don’t feel practically or emotionally prepared for the task.
 Research consistently shows carers want to know how to safely carry out practical caring tasks, like moving the person in and out of bed, preparing suitable meals, and giving medication.

 Emotional tasks might include listening to the patient’s worries and helping the patient write down their preferences for care and treatments in an advance care plan.
 When patients have an advance care plan, carers report less stress because key decisions have already been made and documented.

 Read more: Take control over the end of your life: what you need to know about advance care directives

 Palliative care services often have support groups or information sessions, which help carers feel more prepared and better informed.
 Such groups help meet carers’ information needs.
 They also increase self-efficacy (the belief of being able to personally succeed in caring tasks).

 Recently, distance learning has been offered to carers and evidence shows this helps them feel more prepared to carry out their duties.